CockyAmoeba/advent-of-code/README.md

 ## Just

-Just is a command runner and provided a lightweight interface to predefined and dynamically configured commands for testing, templatised bootsrapping, benchmarking, downloading AoC inputs and puzzle markdown etc.
+[Just][justfile] is a command runner and provided a lightweight interface to predefined and dynamically configured commands for testing, templatised bootsrapping, benchmarking, downloading AoC inputs and puzzle markdown etc.

 ```shell
 brew install just